aleksinho/practise/readme.md

 # From secondary to main

-# Change from Remote Repository
+# Change from Remote Repository (need to be pulled)